 Hear a Free Concert

 A concert series regularly takes place in one of Toronto’s most breathtaking spaces – the Richard Bradshaw Amphitheatre in the Four Seasons Centre.
-From late September to June, music in a range of genres fills the space most Tuesdays and Thursdays at noon and some Wednesdays at noon or 5:30 p.m.
+Most of the shows are on Tuesdays and Thursdays at noon or on Wednesdays at 5:30 p.m.
 They fill up quickly but if you can nab a spot, you’re in for a rare treat.
 (Connected to the PATH.)